jealous/stockstats/README.md

 #### Count of Non-Zero Value

-Count non-zero value of a specific range.
+Count non-zero values of a specific range.
 It requires a column and a window.

 Examples:

-* count how many typical price are larger than close in the past 10 periods
+* Count how many typical prices are larger than close in the past 10 periods

 ``` python
 In [22]: tp = df['middle']